Daytona 500 alignment: starting order, pole for the 2020 race based on qualifying results

 The initial lineup for the 62nd Daytona 500 is established after Thursday Night's Duels at Daytona races at the Daytona International Speedway.

-Joey Logano came to victory in the first race, securing a place inside the second row for the Daytona 500 on Sunday.
-Ricky Stenhouse Jr., who won the pole of the Daytona 500 last weekend, ran to Logano for the victory in the final laps. before returning He finished eighth.
+Joey Logano achieved victory in the first race, securing a place inside the second row for the Daytona 500 on Sunday.
+Ricky Stenhouse Jr., who won the pole of the Daytona 500 last weekend, competed with Logano for victory in the final laps. before returning He finished eighth.

 MORE: Daytona 500 TV, live steam info